stoeps13/connections-doc/source/admin/install/t_update_web_addresses_in_IHS.md

     </sloc:href\>

+    !!! note
-    **Note:** If you plan to use a reverse proxy, the web addresses defined in this file must be updated to match the appropriate proxy server URLs.
+    If you plan to use a reverse proxy, the web addresses defined in this file must be updated to match the appropriate proxy server URLs.
 Go to the [HCL Connections wiki](http://www-10.lotus.com/ldd/lcwiki.nsf/) for more information about deployment scenarios, including how to configure a reverse proxy.

 4. Save and check in the LotusConnections-config.xml file.